janastu/anthill19/pages/faq.md

 ### What about food and accomodation?

 Food
-:There will be a kitchen at the camp where food will be made for the people at the camp.
+: There will be a kitchen at the camp where food will be made for the people at the camp.
 Kitchen takes contributions on a sliding scale.
 The village on the hill - about 200 meters also have a few street side "cafes".
 Ofcourse, you can cook your own - camping style (no plastic thrash please). *Please volunteer for the kitchen and cleanup.*
 ^

 Accommodation
-:There are a few rooms and a number of tents that can be reserved.
+: There are a few rooms and a number of tents that can be reserved.
 You are welcome to pitch your own tent.
-You get to choose when you register.
-Please bring warm cloths for the evenings.
+You get to choose when you register. *Please bring warm cloths for the evenings.*
 ^

 ### Should I bring...